-The Essentia Healthcare campus in Duluth, MN employs 6,500 people in a total of 2 million square feet.
-It’s not surprising that the 5 main buildings are connected with skyways to protect patients and staff from the harsh Minnesota winters and the lake-effect snow that blows in from Lake Superior.
+The Essentia Healthcare campus in Duluth, MN employs 6,500 people in a total of two million square feet.
+It’s not surprising that the five main buildings are connected with skyways to protect patients and staff from the harsh Minnesota winters and the lake-effect snow that blows in from Lake Superior.

-“Once the word gets out about our accurate clocks, everyone needs synchronized time.
-The Polinsky building next door provides Physical Therapy and Operational Therapy so accurate time is extremely important to them, too.
-Since our signal works just fine over there, the Manager of Polinsky calls when she needs more clocks and I order them out of her operational budget.
-We do everything we possibly can to be fiscally responsible, accurate and efficient”, explains Anding.
+Every American Time clock is accurate and synchronized to within 1/10th of a second throughout each building and across the campus.
+“Once the word gets out about our accurate clocks, our colleagues want synchronized time, too.
+The Polinsky building next door provides physical therapy and operational therapy, so accurate time is extremely important to them, too.
+Since our signal works just fine over there, the manager of the building calls when she needs more clocks and I order them out of her operational budget.
+We do everything we possibly can to be fiscally responsible, accurate and efficient,” explained Anding.

-In June 2010, the St. Mary’s Medical Center received a wireless clock system upgrade.
-They expect to save $15,000 on clock maintenance, labor and repair in the first full year.
+The Medical Center expected to save $15,000 on clock maintenance, labor, and repair in the first full year after the wireless system upgrade.
 According to Anding, “the wireless clock system from American Time has made life a lot easier for us and our users because the clocks take care of themselves.”